nirvanaos/home/readme.md

 ## Current state

 Development is still at the early stage.
+Currently are implemented:

-Currently implemented the common library (partially, of course), the memory manager and scheduler.
+-   Common library (partially, of course)

-Now I'm working on the IDL compiler.
+-   Memory manager

+-   Scheduler

+-   The IDL compiler

 All that you can do currently is build and run unit tests.

 I'm very interested in the enthusiasts who will help me in the development.
 If you want to participate, e-mail me: